Read Smith’s UPDATED plans as of August 5, 2020,

 JMG storage is also available to students who have lived in 44 Green Street and 54 Green Street (non-commuting students only) who are going abroad and not returning to their current house.

-End of Fall Semester Hours
+End of Summer / Early Fall Open Hours

-Please be sure you come to the back door of JMG by the stairs, and be prepared to move your boxes on your own into the storage space:
+Please be sure you come to the back door of JMG by the stairs, and be prepared to move your boxes on your own into the storage space.

 It is your responsibility as the student to move the boxes into the storage space.
 Please be prepared to carry your items down the stairs.
 Make sure you are capable of carrying the box on your own or that you have brought a friend to assist you.
 Note that we close these hours promptly, so be sure to plan how much time you need to move the boxes into the space.